SolaceProducts/solace-spring-boot/README.md

 ```
 solace-spring-boot-build (root)
---> solace-spring-boot-bom
+<-- solace-spring-boot-bom
---> solace-spring-boot-parent
+<-- solace-spring-boot-parent
-    --> solace-spring-boot-java-starter
+    <-- solace-spring-boot-java-starter
-    --> solace-spring-boot-jms-starter
+    <-- solace-spring-boot-jms-starter
-    --> solace-spring-boot-starter
+    <-- solace-spring-boot-starter
-    --> solace-java-spring-boot-autoconfigure
+    <-- solace-java-spring-boot-autoconfigure
-    --> solace-jms-spring-boot-autoconfigure
+    <-- solace-jms-spring-boot-autoconfigure

+solace-java-sample-app
+solace-jms-sample-app
+solace-jms-sample-app-jndi

-Where --> indicates the parent of the project
+Where <-- indicates the parent of the project
 ```

 All subprojects are included as modules of solace-spring-boot-build.
 Running `mvn install` at the root of the project will install all subprojects.